jazzi/jazzi.github.io/_posts/2021-09-14-install-hugo-with-caddy2-in-centos7.md

 ```
 [sshd]
 enabled = true

+#Permanent ban by setting a value of -1
+bantime = -1
 ```
 Remember, you can ban one IP by `sudo fail2ban-client set sshd banip <ip address>`